For the elderly or those with mobility problems attending a local optometrist is not always easy.

 You are entitled to a free NHS sight test at home if you are:

-Unable to leave home unaccompanied or require a home visit on account of a physical or mental limitations.
+Unable to leave home unaccompanied or require a home visit on account of physical or mental limitations.

 Fall into one of the categories for a free NHS sight test listed below: